tmssngr/tinyC/lsra.md

 ```

 The current interval `b0` ends at position 10 but again the longest free register `r2` is only free until position 8.
-Hence the current interval `b0` is set the register `r2`, and needs to be split also before position 8, creating interval `b1`.
+Hence the current interval `b0` is assigned the register `r2`, and needs to be split also before position 8, creating interval `b1`.

 ```
     0 2 4 6 8 0 2 4 6 8 0 2 4